MustafaKhan670093/Sh.a.i.kspear-AI-As-Art/README.md

 ## Inspiration 💭

 I had heard of but never personally explored the art in artificial intelligence.
-Inspired by the poetry I write, the incredible art I have seen and the drive to leverage machine learning and give myself as well as the AI agents I program a voice, I made this project!
+Inspired by the poetry I write, the incredible art I have seen and the drive to leverage machine learning in order to give myself as well as the AI agent I programmed a voice, I made this project!

 ## What I worked on 👀